-Although a portion of our collection is available online through MEDICA, researchers are encouraged to visit the library for access to the vast majority of the collections.
+Although a portion of our collection is available online in the Waring Historical Library Digital Collections, researchers are encouraged to visit the library for access to the vast majority of the collections.
 Descriptions to the collections can be found by searching the MUSC Library Catalog and in consultation with the reference staff.

 Learn more about the Waring's collections:

 The Waring Historical Library contains over 14,000 volumes representing six centuries of medical thought and practice.
 About two dozen books printed between 1513 and 1699 are among the most precious volumes in our collections.
 Additionally, a large collection of 18th and 19th books make up the vast majority of our holdings.
 The nucleus of the collection is the library of the Medical Society of South Carolina which began in 1791 with the gift to the Society of eleven titles by the brothers Drs.
 Samuel and Robert Wilson.
 This early library served the Medical College of South Carolina when it was established in 1824.